Phreatomagmatic eruption: Mechanisms

 Several competing theories exist as to the exact mechanism of ash formation.
 The most common is the theory of explosive thermal contraction of particles under rapid cooling from contact with water.
-In many cases the water is supplied by the sea, for example with Surtsey.
-In other cases the water may be present in a lake or caldera-lake, for example Santorini, where the phreatomagmatic component of the Minoan eruption was a result of both a lake and later the sea.
+In many cases the water is supplied by the sea, such as in the Surtsey eruption.
+In other cases the water may be present in a lake or caldera-lake, as at Santorini, where the phreatomagmatic component of the Minoan eruption was a result of both a lake and later the sea.
 There have also been examples of interaction between magma and water in an aquifer.
 Many of the cinder cones on Tenerife are considered to be phreatomagmatic because of these circumstances.

 The other competing theory is based on fuel-coolant reactions, which have been modeled for nuclear reactors.
 Under this theory, the fuel (in this case, the magma) fragments upon contact with a coolant (the sea, a lake or aquifer).
 The propagating stress waves and thermal contraction widen cracks and increase the interaction surface area, leading to explosively rapid cooling rates.
 The two mechanisms proposed are very similar and the reality is most likely a combination of both.